 The box held more than just the shoes.
-Packed in with the black and red pairs of size 22 high-tops was an official Miami Suns jacket, with Johnston’s name emblazoned on the back.
-A note from Johnston in the box said that the jacket might be a bit big yet for the teen, but that Johnston was sure Darius would grow into it soon enough.
+Packed in with the black and red pairs of size 22 mid-tops was an official Miami Suns jacket, with Johnston’s name emblazoned on the back.
+A note from Johnston in the box said that the jacket might be a bit big yet for the boy, but that Johnston was sure Darius would grow into it soon enough.

 “Best of luck, Darius,” the note had concluded.
 “I’m pulling for you.”

-There was some chatter about whether DeShawn’s generosity might hurt Darius’ chances of being recruited, in a climate where buying so much as a sandwich for a recruit could spell trouble for a program with the NCAA.
+There was some chatter about whether DeShawn’s generosity might hurt Darius’ chances of playing college ball, in a climate where buying so much as a sandwich for a recruit could spell trouble for a program with the NCAA.
 But most analysts agreed that Darius’ case was textbook for an NCAA waiver.
 His need was genuine, and DeShawn was not a booster to any of the big schools showing interest in the kid.

 Paige talked to DeShawn a couple of more times as the superstar kept in touch with Darius.
 She was certain DeShawn’s motives were genuine and not a play for publicity.
 It leant an organic authenticity to the story that restored readers’ faith in humanity, if only for as long as it took to read 800 words.
 Paige didn’t get many feel-good stories.
 She was thankful to have this one.